 Payable by Cash or Check (made payable to “Alderbrook Men’s Club”).
 Deposit in the Men’s Club Box in the Golf Shop or mail it to

 Union WA 98592

 Because this site is open to the public, we do not publish direct contact information for private individuals mentioned on this page.
 For contact information, please log into the member section of the website and click HERE.

 * We contact other Golf Course Men’s Clubs and agree on a date and terms.
 One game at Alderbrook and one game at the “Away” course.

 *Home & Home Teams will consist of 20 or more players from each Men’s Club.

 *Our Sign-up sheet is posted on the Men’s Club Bulletin Board approximately one month prior to the event.

 *When excess applicants sign up, those players will be given priority for the following Home & Home date.

-The cost for a Home & Home is $45 (which can be charged to your account) This Includes:
+The cost for a Home & Home is published by the Men’s Club, and is course dependent.
+This Includes: